AjayShukla007/Journey_100dayOfCode/Readme.md

 - Updated layouting and responsivness of flow chart

 #### Array:
-- Solved Largest Prime and Even Fibonacci Sum medium level on HackerRank with tc of O(n * n) and sc of O(1)
+- Solved Largest Prime and Even Fibonacci Sum medium level on HackerRank with tc of O(n) and sc of O(1)